 - Supporting documents related to specific eBooking reasons.
 For more information, please refer to the SARS website.

 - 1st payment is in the middle of the tax year on the last business day of August i.e. 29 August 2014 on the TT02 – Payment Advice for Turnover Tax

 - 2nd payment is at the end of the tax year on the last business day of February i.e. 27 February 2015 on the TT02 – Payment Advice for Turnover Tax

 Final payment is after the annual TT03 – Turnover Tax Return is submitted and processed.
 The submission of TT03 turnover tax returns is in line with the submission of the annual income tax returns, between 1 July and 31 January of the following year.

 Top tip: Making Turnover Tax payments on the payment advice (TT02):

 - Payments can be made at banks or electronically using internet banking.

 - When payment is made, it is essential that the ‘Beneficiary ID’ and ‘Payment Reference Number’ are quoted.
 The Payment Advice (TT02) will assist with this and other matters relating to interim payments.

-Note: The TT02 payment advice is the taxpayer’s record it must not be submitted to SARS and TT as it’s not catered for on eFiling.
+Note: The TT02 payment advice is the taxpayer’s record.
+It must not be submitted to SARS for TT purposes.

 Where any day specified for any payment to be made under the provisions of the Act falls on a Saturday, Sunday or public holiday, the payment must be made no later than the last business day before the Saturday, Sunday or public holiday.